BuddyForms/BuddyForms-Moderation/readme.txt

 3. **Button Logic in the Front-end edit Screen**

 == Changelog ==
+= 1.4.14 - 6 Jan 2022 =
+* Improved Freemius integration.
+* Added new option to allow users edit posts and not have to wait for approval again.

 = 1.4.13 - 11 Jul 2021 =
 * Tested up to WordPress 5.8
 * Improved moderation shortcode (buddyforms_list_posts_to_moderate) to let moderators preview single post view even if they don't have admin enough capabilities to see hidden posts.